Partnership Firmregistration in India.

 Bank account opened

-GST registration if required
+GST registration, if needed

 Understanding the partnership firm